 When I first joined Twitter in 2010 I looked around for humor directed at Baby Boomers and found very little.
 Most Boomers on Twitter were writing about how Boomers should embrace their age and grow old with grace and dignity.

-Ridiculous!
-I didn’t want to embrace anything that was draining me of youthful cuteness and turning me into the little old guy in the back of the hardware store who makes the keys.
+Excuse me?
+WTF?
+I didn’t want to embrace anything that was draining me of the last vestiges of my once palpable cuteness and turning me into the little old guy in the back of the hardware store who makes the keys.

-Thus was born “Perry Block – Nouveau Old, Formerly Cute,” a slightly jaundiced look at all things Boomer including aging, social trends, self-deprecation, the sixties, and more.
+Thus was born “Perry Block – Nouveau Old, Formerly Cute,” a slightly jaundiced look at all things Boomer including aging, fatherhood, social trends, self-deprecation, the sixties, Judaism, drugs, and more.
 Also I wrote many non-Boomer oriented pieces which I sometimes referred to as “parody, satire, and anything else you want.”

 Why Write a Book?